 - To equip athletes with the skills and abilities to lead our organization and others

-Athlete Leadership One Pager For Volunteers: Overview of Athlete Leadership courses based on the University model which are taken around a major in communications, governance, sports and/or health.
+Athlete Leadership Roles & Trainings: Overview of Athlete Leadership courses based on the University model which are taken around a major in communications, governance, sports and/or health.
 In addition, reviews roles athletes can purse following completion of Athlete Leadership University.

 Athletes with the proper training and coaching can lead us into the future.
 Athlete Leaders within all levels of our program have strong voices, a desire to get involved, and a better understanding of what their needs are and where we should be heading as an organization.